Locations:

 Retroperitoneal Fibrosis

-Retroperitoneal fibrosis (Ormond’s disease) occurs when scar-like tissue develops in the retroperitoneum.
+Retroperitoneal fibrosis (Ormond’s disease) occurs when scar-like tissue develops in the back of your abdomen.
 The condition can affect your urinary system, kidneys and more.
 It can cause life-threatening complications.
-But when caught early, most people make a full recovery.
+Most people make a full recovery with early diagnosis and treatment.

 Advertisement